mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 ### Tenant Groups

 User groups at this level have permissions for one or more tenants defined by the console admins.
-Their permissions are extended to all existing projects whitin these tenants.
+Their permissions are extended to all existing projects in these tenants.

 The user groups present at this level are: